advice

 Once you focus on your graphic design niche, become a leader in that area.
 Develop a terrific portfolio and put it online to reach a wide audience.
 Get client testimonials.
 Write a blog and spread the word.
 Use social media for marketing your graphic design services.

-12. Keep on Learning
+12. Keep on learning

 Continuing education is critical in graphic design, especially with developments in technology.
 Keep your skills up to date with formal and informal training.
 I am a firm believer in lifelong learning.

-Posted by Jill B Gilbert in Best Practices, Graphics
+Posted by JBG in Best Practices, Graphics

 Five tips for making the transformation from graphic designer to digital marketer